 Final Thoughts

-Use our notes above and get to know several of the base oils really well.
-Make your own notes when you use them and you will very quickly find a good shortlist of oils that is bespoke for you.
+You can use our notes above to get to know several base oils well, but please make your own notes when you use them, and you will quickly find a good shortlist of oils that is bespoke for you.